fonoster/routr/SPECS.md

 **Communication with Adjacent Services**

-Adjacent to the *EdgePort* is the *Message Router*.
+Adjacent to the *EdgePort* is the *Message Dispatcher*.
 The communication between these two services is done using gRPC and protobuf.

 <details>
 <summary>Message Proto</summary>